By Dudley Alexis

 You can see subtleties of racism in the form of financial institutions, judicial process, housing and the educational system, and most importantly, the language used in every aspect of the media including, literature, cinema, advertising and news outlets describing black suspects.
 Strange idioms with hidden meanings are constantly being used at large, with heightened caution of being called a racist.
 Through their language emerged many stereotypical portraits of the African, such as the “violent and aggressive black man”, the “loud angry black woman” or black people are lazy and prone to criminality.
 With this stereotype come bias that influence behavior and behavior affect how policies are executed.

 The policies may not be racist, but the way they are executed certainly are.
 A Black man is six times more likely to be incarcerated than a white man for a similar crime.
-Blacks represent about 10% of drug users, but represent more than one of those arrested for drug offenses.
+Blacks represent about 10% of drug users, although they are less likely to seek the services of rehabilitation facilities like https://www.aristarecovery.com/, but represent more than one of those arrested for drug offenses.
 Today, 60% of those imprisoned are minorities.
 Most states spend more money on each person in the correctional system than the educational system.
 And with a felony conviction, it makes it hard to find a job plus the right to vote is taken away.
-That is one of the many realities of the “African Experience”.
+That is one of the many realities of the “African Experience”, and the reason why getting a lawyer from somewhere like this criminal defense law firm in Jonesboro on the side of someone who has been accused of a crime is so vital, as they will do all in their power to prove that their client is not guilty of the charges so that they are able to carry on with their life.

 The Black Lives Matter movement isn’t just about police brutality and their response to black youth – if it was just about police brutality, it could have been resolved in 1991 with the Rodney King riots.
 Soon after the Rodney King Riots, changes were promised to improve relations between the police and the black community.
 However, the pattern did continue and the cellphone made it easier to capture these moments.
 They are symptomatic of the inherent systemic racism that exist in America.
 You can’t fix a problem by just suppressing a symptom.
 If you have a leak under your kitchen sink, you can place a bucket underneath to capture the water and instantly avoid the water getting on your kitchen floor.
 You didn’t solve the plumbing problem, because you still have a leak.
 Eventually, the bucket will overflow and you will then be forced to deal with the real reason you have a leak.